 The system divides countries into red, amber and green.
 Depending on what country you'll be returning from, different testing and quarantine rules apply.
 We've laid out how each colour works below.

 Testing requirements for green light countries

 Returning from a green country will mean less testing and less quarantine!
-Travellers will need to take a test before returning to the UK - we're waiting for confirmation on what type of test will be valid, but expect our rapid pre-departure test, which gives results in 20 minutes, to be accepted.
+Travellers will need to take a test before returning to the UK - and our rapid pre-departure test, which gives results in 20 minutes is accepted.
 After arriving in the UK, travellers will need to take a PCR test on or before day two.
 This is very similar to the existing Day 2 and Day 8 testing for international arrivals, but green light travellers won't need to do a Day 8 test.
 Finally, there'll be no need to quarantine - unless you test positive.

 Testing requirements for amber light countries

 The testing for arrivals from amber countries will be familiar to many of us, as they're the same as the rules that have been in place since February.
 So, if you're travelling from an amber country, you'll need to take a test before starting your return journey, as outlined for green countries.
 Once you arrive, you'll need to quarantine for ten days upon arrival and take both a Day 2 and Day 8 PCR test.
 The Test to Release scheme will still operate, so you can cut your self-isolation by taking a test on Day 5.

 Red light countries will have the strictest requirements, as you might have guessed.
 In a similar vein to the existing rules for red-listed countries, arrivals must quarantine in a designated hotel for ten days, at the cost of £1750.
 You'll also need to organise pre-departure and Day 2 and Day 8 testing.